19th Virginia Infantry Regiment: Retreat from Gettysburg

-The 19th returned with the rest of Pickett's Division to Virginia via Williamsport.
+The 19th returned with the rest of Pickett's division to Virginia via Williamsport.
 It was tasked with guarding prisoners on the march to the Potomac, where it was forced to wait several days due to the rising of the river.

 August 1863 – May 1864

-For the next several months, the Pickett's Division was only lightly engaged.
+For the next several months, Pickett's division was only lightly engaged.
 The 19th Virginia did not participate in another battle as a unit until the Battle of Cold Harbor in June 1864.
 During this time, many men of the 19th were sent on furlough or leave to visit their families back home.
 William Wood, on his furlough in late February 1864, actually fought independently in a small action near his homestead at the Skirmish at Rio Hill north of Charlottesville.

 In late July 1863, Garnett's (now, again, Eppa Hunton's) Brigade marched to Culpeper.
 They then marched in early August to Somerville Ford south of the Rapidan in Orange County.
 On September 8, they marched for Chaffin's Farm seven miles east of Richmond.
 Wood described the next few months as "the most comfortable quarters we had occupied during the war."
 He described the winter encampment there as "jolly", although rations were "scarce", tempting some men to endeavor to cook a stray cat they found.
 After a full day of cooking, the cat had still not tenderized and, as Wood recalled, "the dinner was spoiled."

 On May 22, 1864, the 19th marched from Chaffin's Farm to Anderson's Crossing, "where Pickett's Division was again united, and became once more an active arm of that grand army, whose fame, so honestly won, has been the admiration of the world."